AliubYiero/vite-plugin-scriptcat-script-push/README.md

 ## Features

-Automatically push rebuilt JavaScript bundles to the ScriptCat extension via WebSocket during development.
+Automatically pushes rebuilt JavaScript bundles to the ScriptCat extension via WebSocket during development.
 Enables instant script updates without manual reloading or reinstallation.

-> The updated script still requires refreshing the page to be reloaded into the page.
+> Updated scripts still require a page refresh to be reloaded into the page.

 ## Installation